 Faculty Spotlight: UDC Graduate Certificate in Adult Education Program

-Dr. Pamela Hampton-Garland in an Assistant Professor of Adult Education at the University of the District of Columbia she has a Bachelor of Science degree in Psychology and a Master of Science degree in Adult Education from North Carolina Agricultural and Technical State University and obtained her Doctor of Philosophy degree from the University of North Carolina in Greensboro.
+Dr. Pamela Hampton-Garland is an Assistant Professor of Adult Education.
+She holds a Bachelor of Science in Psychology and a Master of Science in Adult Education from North Carolina Agricultural and Technical State University.
+Dr. Hampton-Garland obtained her Doctor of Philosophy from the University of North Carolina in Greensboro.
 Dr. Hampton-Garland’s research interest is in the area of Cultural Studies in Rural and Urban communities.
-In addition to cultural studies Dr. Hampton-Garland studies the impact of cultural capital on the pursuit of life-long learning for adults in non-formal, informal and formal settings.
-Dr. Hampton-Garland serves as the primary facilitator of the graduate level courses for the Graduate Certificate in Adult Education Program at the University of the District of Columbia.
+In addition to cultural studies, Dr. Hampton-Garland studies the impact of cultural capital on the pursuit of life-long learning for adults in formal and informal settings.
+Dr. Hampton-Garland serves as the primary facilitator of the graduate level courses for the Graduate Certificate in Adult Education Program.

 Career Pathways and Prospects

-With a Certificate in Adult Education, you are prepared to teach a variety of adult basic skills and workforce development courses including:
+With a certificate in adult education, students are prepared to teach a variety of adult basic skills and workforce development courses including: